strangerstudios/pmpro-state-dropdowns/readme.txt

 Not all countries may be fully supported regarding the State/Province list.
 If you find a fault with your country's State/Province list, please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-state-dropdowns/issues

 == Changelog ==

+= 0.2 - 09-04-2020 =
+* BUG FIX: Fixed issue where state dropdown fields weren't showing/working on billing page.
+* BUG FIX: Fixed issue where fields weren't being added to the correct location on the checkout page via JavaScript.

 = .1 =
 * Initial Release